Innovgame/bitECS/docs/Serialization.md

 The array() function annotates an array to indicate its elements' type for proper serialization:
 - array(f32) - Creates an array of 32-bit float values (default)
 - array(u8) - Creates an array of 8-bit unsigned integers
+- array(str) - Creates an array of UTF-8 strings
 - array(array(f32)) - Creates a nested array (array of arrays of floats)

 #### Usage Examples: